Penile cancer

-Penile cancer, or penile carcinoma, is a cancer that develops in the skin or tissues of the penis.
+Penile cancer, or penile carcinoma, is a rare cancer that develops in the skin or tissues of the penis.
 Symptoms may include abnormal growth, an ulcer or sore on the skin of the penis, and bleeding or foul-smelling discharge.

 Risk factors include phimosis (inability to retract the foreskin of the penis), chronic inflammation, smoking, HPV infection, condylomata acuminate, having multiple sexual partners, and early age of sexual intercourse.

 Around 95% of penile cancers are squamous-cell carcinomas.
 Other types of penile cancer, such as Merkel-cell carcinoma, small-cell carcinoma, and melanoma, are generally rare.
 In 2020, it occurred in 36,000 men and caused 13,000 deaths.

 Signs and symptoms

 Penile cancer can present as redness and irritation on the penis with a skin thickening on the glans or inner foreskin or an ulcerative, outward growing (exophytic) or "finger-like" (papillary) growth.
 Penile cancer may accompany penile discharge with or without difficulty or burning or tingling while urinating (dysuria) and bleeding from the penis.